dancesWithCycles/digitransit-setup/src/installation/overview.rst

 Overview
 ========

-digitransit is a slightly complex system composed of multiple services in container that talk to each other.
+Digitransit is a slightly complex system composed of multiple services in containers that talk to each other.
 A nice architecture image can be found at the `digitransit.fi documentation <https://digitransit.fi/en/developers/architecture/>`__.

-The main components of an digitransit deployment consists of:
+The main components of a digitransit deployment consists of:

 -  Multimodal routing engine (:term:`OpenTripPlanner`)
 -  Address search (originally :term:`pelias`)